astrobolidos/React-Hello-Word/README.md

+Run
+   npm install
+   npm start

    Open Index.html on browser to see it running!

-or

-If you want to change the project, run: npm install npm start

-   Open Index.html